 “It's the first time that I've had an Indigenous manager or know someone that's Indigenous and that manages me while I've worked.
 From the get-go, I could feel that trust, whereas I haven't always felt that with non-Indigenous people.”

-Now Cubillo is building on his knowledge and experience and is halfway through his PhD, where he talks to teachers to embed Indigenous knowledge into the primary and secondary school curriculum.
+“I am now halfway through my PhD, where I talk to teachers to embed Indigenous knowledge into the primary and secondary school curriculum.”

 “I think we need to stop thinking about Indigenous knowledge as being something that's going to replace Western ideologies and rather as something that's really going to complement them.
 Then our understandings of the world are only going to be enriched by it.”